accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 - Adobe PDF;
 - ePub/Daisy.

-PDF documents must comply with the [framework for evaluating the accessibility of documents in PDF format (RAPDF 1)](../rapdf1/index.html).
+PDF documents must comply with the [PDF accessibility assessment framework (RAPDF 1)](../rapdf1/index.html).
 Other types of content must comply with the criteria of [section 10 <span lang="en">Non-web documents</span>](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=52) of European standard EN 301 549 v3.2.1.

 **Note:** TXT format cannot be used to produce an accessible version for a downloadable document.